jhthorsen/thorsenlabs.com/templates/blog/2017-05-03-test-mojo-selenium-make-testing-fun-again.md

 The module can test any web site, as long as you have a web server running.

-## Why do you want to use this module? {#whydoyouwanttousethismodule .wp-block-heading}
+## Why do you want to use this module?

 Testing the HTTP messages for headers and body is great, but as soon as you make something other than an API or very simple web page, you should